 4. Sending Late Invoices

-A lot of contractors are so busy with other activities of the business that they completely forget to send an invoice to the customer at times.
-This results in a late payment from the customers.
+Many contractors are so busy with other business activities that they sometimes forget to send an invoice to the customer, which results in late payments.

-Having billing and invoicing software takes care of this problem.
-The invoices are generated automatically and also sent to the customers directly, on time.
+Billing and invoicing software solves this problem.
+Invoices are generated automatically and sent to customers directly on time.

-5. Failure to Follow Up on Invoices that are Unpaid
+5. Failure to Follow Up on Unpaid Invoices

 Just like there is a failure to send invoices on time, similarly, there is a failure to follow up on invoices that are unpaid by the customers.
-This is possible with too much work around or using software that does not have the feature of tracking an unpaid invoice.
+This is possible with too many workarounds or using software that does not have the feature of tracking an unpaid invoice.

-The use of online invoicing software for contractors is the answer here.
-Such software is designed to send notifications and reminders to the customers for timely payment of the invoice.
+The answer here is to use online invoicing software for contractors.
+Such software is designed to send notifications and reminders to customers to pay invoices in a timely manner.

 6. Undertrained Employees

-Just like the multiple other ways, undertrained employees can be detrimental to a fine invoicing process too.
-For the employees to generate perfect invoices, they need to be well-trained about the right formatting of invoices, different categories of products and services, understand the nature of business and the meaning of billable hours, etc.
+Just like in multiple other ways, undertrained employees can be detrimental to a fine invoicing process.
+For employees to generate perfect invoices, they need to be well-trained about the right formatting of invoices, different categories of products and services, the nature of business, the meaning of billable hours, etc.

-It is therefore important to invest both time and money to train your employees about the process.
-Also, provide feedback on their performance from time to time.
+Therefore, it is important to invest time and money in training your employees about the process and periodically provide feedback on their performance.

 7. Not Having a Formal Document for the Invoicing Process

-To avoid any confusion about invoicing, it is suggested that a contracting business should have a formally laid down invoicing process.
-It will explain all the different invoicing standards to be followed, how they need to be followed, and who is to be held responsible if that does not happen.
-It might be a time-taking and money-taking process but it will bring about a smooth invoicing process.
+A contracting business should have a formally laid-out invoicing process to avoid any confusion about invoicing.
+This process will explain all the different invoicing standards to be followed, how they need to be followed, and who is to be held responsible if they do not happen.
+It might be a time-consuming and money-consuming process, but it will bring about a smooth invoicing process.

 8. Generate Unprofessional-looking Invoices

-A lot of contracting business makes the mistake of generating the most unprofessional-looking invoices without realizing how they hamper their brand image.
+Many contracting businesses make the mistake of generating unprofessional-looking invoices without realizing that this harms their brand image.

-The contractors often ignore the terms and conditions of invoice payment and choose the ‘one-size-fits-all’ kind of approach.
-The absence of flexibility in terms and conditions of payment during different situations often causes disadvantages to the contractors.
+The contractors often ignore the terms and conditions of invoice payment and choose a ‘one-size-fits-all’ approach.
+The absence of flexibility in terms and conditions of payment in different situations often disadvantages the contractors.

 Ignoring-the-terms-and-conditions-of-invoice-payment